Snaps & Chats

-Of course, you can also choose to save a Snap before you send it and recipients can always take a screenshot.
+Of course, you can also choose to save a Snap before you send it, and recipients can always take a screenshot.
 You can also save a message in Chat.
 Just tap it.
 Snapchat makes it easy to save what’s important, without being bogged down by the rest.

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.

-You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
-Sometimes, if a My Story is set to viewable by “Everyone” and becomes popular, it may be featured in Discover and other places so more people can see it!
-Snaps in your Story are posted for 24 hours, though you can remove them from your Story at any time.
+You can share Snaps in your Story with just your friends or with the entire Snapchat community.
+Sometimes, if your Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
+Keep in mind: Snaps set to viewable by 'Everyone' and those that are submitted to Spotlight are public content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
+Snaps in your Story are posted for 24 hours (unless otherwise noted), although you can remove them from your Story at any time.

-Memories makes it easy to look back on Snaps you’ve saved, and even edit and resend them!
+Memories makes it easy to look back on Snaps you’ve saved and even edit and resend them!

 Memories was developed with privacy and security in mind.
 Early on, we recognised that just because you want to be able to look back on something, doesn’t mean that you want everyone else to be able to, too!

 After all, diaries and photo albums exist for a reason – they’re something private you keep to look back on a memory or share them with someone special.
 That’s why only you can view your own Memories!